-The management board of STRABAG SE and the individual members of the management board conduct their business in accordance with the prevailing law and legislation, the articles of association, and the management board's rules of procedure as approved by the supervisory board.
-The rules of procedure govern the work of the individual members of the management board as well as the allocation of duties within the board.
-Coordination within the management board occurs during regular meetings, which are held approximately every two weeks, but also in the form of an informal exchange of information.
-Matters discussed at the management board meetings include the current operations and the company strategy.

-Also discussed are any current or outstanding measures to be implemented by the relevant management board members.
-The rules of procedure require the management board or the individual management board members to provide extensive information and reporting to the supervisory board and define an extensive catalogue of measures and legal transactions which require approval by the supervisory board.
-2
+The Management Board of STRABAG SE and the individual members of the Management Board conduct their business in accordance with the prevailing law and legislation, the articles of association, and the Management Board's rules of procedure as approved by the Supervisory Board.
+The rules of procedure govern the work of the individual members of the Management Board as well as the allocation of duties within the board.
+Coordination within the Management Board occurs during regular meetings, which are held approximately every two weeks, but also in the form of an informal exchange of information.
+Matters discussed at the Management Board meetings include the current operations and the company strategy.
+Also discussed are any current or outstanding measures to be implemented by the relevant Management Board members.
+The rules of procedure require the Management Board or the individual Management Board members to provide extensive information and reporting to the Supervisory Board and define an extensive catalogue of measures and legal transactions which require approval by the Supervisory Board.

-Management board meetings every two weeks
+Management Board meetings every two weeks

-NEW COMPOSITION OF THE MANAGEMENT BOARD: FIVE MEMBERS
+COMPOSITION OF THE MANAGEMENT BOARD: FIVE MEMBERS

-Peter Krammer, Thomas Birtel, Hannes Truntschnig, Christian Harder, Siegfried Wanker
+Peter Krammer, Thomas Birtel, Hannes Truntschnig, Christian Harder, Siegfried Wanker (from left to right)